-Out of all the tools to combat emotional eating, not have easy access to my favorite binge foods helps me the most.
+Out of all the tools to combat emotional eating, not having easy access to my favorite binge foods helps me the most.

 7. Keep a Food and Mood Journal

 You are probably familiar with a food journal.
 You write down what you for each meal and snack as well as your portion size.
-Seems simple enough…and it is if you are tracking just food and staying on track.
+It seems simple enough…and it is if you are tracking just food and staying on track.

-But as you know, there is more to it than if you are an emotional order.
-Eat can be prompted by things other than hunger and you have to start understanding what those other things are.
+But as you know, there is more to it than that if you are an emotional order.
+Eating can be prompted by things other than hunger and you have to start understanding what those other things are.